 Phone use has been linked to worsening mental health in children as young as two.
-Vanessa Chalmers finds out how to know who’s at risk
+Social media could be banned if inappropriate and harmful content is not removed

-Spending hours a day on smartphones and other electrical devices is often linked to exacerbating mental well-being, but today, new research claims the damage might start in users as young as two years old.
+Spending hours a day on smartphones and other electrical devices is often linked to exacerbating mental well-being, but research claims the damage might start in users as young as two years old.

 Just one hour of screen time could result in children and adolescents having less curiosity, lower self-control and lower emotional stability, which can lead to an increased risk of anxiety and depression, claims a US study published in the journal Preventive Medicine Reports.